-1/2 cup plus 1 tablespoons flour (70 grams) – lightly spooned, evenly swept
+1/2 cup plus 1 tablespoon flour (70 grams) – lightly spooned, evenly swept

 1/2 teaspoon baking soda (2.5 ml)